Head-to-Head · Updated May 2026

 Quick Facts

-Key numbers and logistics for planning your southern African safari.
+Key numbers and logistics for planning your southern African safari in 2026.

 🇧🇼 Botswana